EmnaMbarki94/ArtisAppJava/README.md

 Artis is a desktop application built with Java 17.

 ##Overview
-This projet was developed as part of the coursework PIDEV for third year engineering students at Esprit School of Engineering [Link Text](https://esprit.tn).
+This projet was developed as part of the coursework PIDEV for third year engineering students at Esprit School of Engineering [Website Link](https://esprit.tn).
 It provides various art related services for professional and social use as well as a real-time responsive interface that is easy to explore.

 ##Features